Learning Abroad Center

 Housing & Meals

 You can either organize your own private accommodation (such as shared student apartments) or use the university’s housing service, ERG.
-The housing service offers a variety of accommodation options, including dorms (Schlactensee), shared flats and fully furnished single apartments.
+The housing service offers a variety of accommodation options, including dorms (Schlactensee), shared flats, and fully furnished single apartments.
+The number of placements available through ERG accommodations are limited, and distribution is based on a first-come-first-served principle.
+When all options are fully booked, the registration closes.
+If you want to reserve accommodations through ERG, do so as soon as possible after completing Freie Universität's application.

 Excursions

 Freie Universität is located in the capital city of Berlin and provides easy access to all the city has to offer.
-Previous exchange students have traveled throughout Germany and Europe during their year abroad.
+Previous exchange students have traveled throughout Germany and Europe while abroad.

 Learning Outcomes

-Students having participated in a bilateral exchange program will:
+Participating in a bilateral exchange program will help you:

 • Learn to appreciate diverse world views, accept complexity, and embrace ambiguity; added benefit of reciprocity to foster mutual respect and understanding